Want to know how to self publish a book that earns big?

 Can you self publish a book that earns big?
 Absolutely.
 I earned $125K in one night.
 The City of Baltimore and mayor personally thanked me for writing a book and play about their city.
 Book sales went up.
 And offers for interviews, TV-show appearances, and business opportunities came rolling in.

 Got an idea for a book?
 Start there.
 Write and self publish.
 Market your book, and look for other ways to monetize it.
 Turn it into a play, a speaking event, a class, or a course.
+These are the best ways to become a freelance writer.
 If I can do it, so can you.

 Questions about how to self publish a book?
 Let’s discuss in the comments below.